 Memorializes Victims of the 2016 Pulse Nightclub Shooting in Orlando

-Recognizes the Sacrifice of the LGBT Community and Celebrates New York's Commitment to a More Just and Inclusive Society - See Unveiling Here
+Recognizes the Sacrifice of the LGBTQ Community and Celebrates New York's Commitment to a More Just and Inclusive Society - See Unveiling Here

 The site-specific design works in harmony with the existing attributes of Hudson River Park and promotes thought and reflection while encouraging people to unite in a communal environment.
 It features nine modified boulders, some of which are bisected with a clear, laminated, borosilicate-glass with refractory components that act as a prism to create subtle rainbow patterns on the surrounding lawn and nearby objects.

-The LGBT Memorial Commission was comprised of ten members appointed by the Governor, and was overseen and coordinated by Counsel to the Governor Alphonso David.
-LGBT Memorial Commission members include:
+The LGBTQ Memorial Commission was comprised of ten members appointed by the Governor, and was overseen and coordinated by Counsel to the Governor Alphonso David.
+LGBTQ Memorial Commission members include:

 - Scott P. Campbell, Executive Director Elton John AIDS Foundation;